 Continue reading ➞ Toy Chest That Transforms Into A Playset

 I’ve been wanting to design a case for the Raspberry Pi for years now, so I’m happy to share this concept with you today.
 This is cheating a bit, as it based on an existing computer, the ill-fated Hot Wheels PC from the 90’s.
 Those were crazy times, entire desktop PCs marketed towards spoiled brats.

 Continue reading ➞ Hot Wheels Raspberry Pi Case

 The last post which featured Mario Karters running amok all over the track got me thinking: wouldn’t it be cool if you could combat other racers head-on for brief stretches?

 How it works: The racers are split into 2 groups.
-They race on two tracks (that are mirror opposites) which are conjoined in small stretches (“Chaos Zones”, see above image), allowing racers to combat each other head-on.
+They race on two tracks (that are mirror opposites) which are conjoined in small stretches (“Chaos Zones”, in light gray in above image), allowing racers to combat each other head-on.
 The start/finish line is placed on a conjoined section.
-Read the rest of this entry

 If I were to open a car dealership the first order of business would be a sign, one that is essentially a giant Hot Wheels package containing an actual car.

 Not only would it serve as eye-catching signage, but it would also serve to highlight a particular car – much like dealerships do when they place a single car on a ramp or display stand to make it stand out from the lot.

 Continue reading ➞ Car Dealership Idea: Hot Wheels Sign